 |Jazz Orchestra IV|

-Students must complete MUS 149 Keyboard Competencies IV (1 cr.) with a grade of "B" or higher and successfully complete the recital requirement (400 level, applied music) prior to student teaching.
+Students must complete MUS 149 with a grade of "B" or higher and successfully complete the recital requirement (400-level, applied music), as well as all other course requirements and benchmarks prior to student teaching.
+For more information, please see the Student Teaching and Internship Policy.

-Additional teacher education requirements are listed in the School of Education.
+Additional teacher education requirements are listed on the School of Education catalog page.

 Baccalaureate degree requirements